Natural satellite: Satellites of satellites

-Asteroid satellites

-The discovery of 243 Ida's natural satellite Dactyl in the early 1990s confirmed that some asteroids have natural satellites; indeed, 87 Sylvia has two.
-Some, such as 90 Antiope, are double asteroids with two comparably sized components.

 Shape

-Neptune's moon Proteus is the largest irregularly shaped natural satellite; the shapes of Eris' moon Dysnomia and Orcus' moon Vanth are unknown.
-All other known natural satellites that are at least the size of Uranus's Miranda have lapsed into rounded ellipsoids under hydrostatic equilibrium, i.e. are "round/rounded satellites" and are sometimes categorized as planetary-mass moons.
-(Dysnomia's density is known to be high enough that it is probably a solid ellipsoid as well.)
+Neptune's moon Proteus is the largest irregularly shaped natural satellite, and is about as large as an icy moon can become before becoming relaxed into a spheroidal shape.
+The shapes of moons in synchronous orbit are expected to asymptotically change shape into rounded ellipsoids under hydrostatic equilibrium, although this may not happen in the age of the Solar System.
+For example, the larger Saturnian moons are in equilibrium, while Iapetus, Mimas, and Enceladus are apparently not.
+The shapes of Eris' moon Dysnomia and ' moon Vanth are presently unknown, although Dysnomia's density is high enough that it is probably a solid ellipsoid as well.

 The larger natural satellites, being tidally locked, tend toward ovoid (egg-like) shapes: squat at their poles and with longer equatorial axes in the direction of their primaries (their planets) than in the direction of their motion.
 Saturn's moon Mimas, for example, has a major axis 9% greater than its polar axis and 5% greater than its other equatorial axis.
 Methone, another of Saturn's moons, is only around 3 km in diameter and visibly egg-shaped.
-The effect is smaller on the largest natural satellites, where their own gravity is greater relative to the effects of tidal distortion, especially those that orbit less massive planets or, as in the case of the Moon, at greater distances.
+The effect is smaller on the largest natural satellites, where their gravity is greater relative to the effects of tidal distortion, especially those that orbit less massive planets or, as in the case of the Moon, at greater distances.

 Geological activity

-Of the twenty known natural satellites in the Solar System that are large enough to be gravitationally rounded, several remain geologically active today.
-Io is the most volcanically active body in the Solar System, while Europa, Enceladus, Titan and Triton display evidence of ongoing tectonic activity and cryovolcanism.
+Of the nineteen known natural satellites in the Solar System that are large enough to be gravitationally rounded, several remain geologically active today.
+Io is the most volcanically active body in the Solar System, while Europa, Enceladus, and Triton display evidence of ongoing tectonic activity and cryovolcanism.
 In the first three cases, the geological activity is powered by the tidal heating resulting from having eccentric orbits close to their giant-planet primaries.
-(This mechanism would have also operated on Triton in the past, before its orbit was circularized.)
-Many other natural satellites, such as Earth's Moon, Ganymede, Tethys and Miranda, show evidence of past geological activity, resulting from energy sources such as the decay of their primordial radioisotopes, greater past orbital eccentricities (due in some cases to past orbital resonances), or the differentiation or freezing of their interiors.
+(This mechanism would have also operated on Triton in the past before its orbit was circularized.)
+Many other natural satellites, such as Earth's Moon, Ganymede, Titan, Tethys, and Miranda show evidence of past geological activity, resulting from energy sources such as the decay of their primordial radioisotopes, greater past orbital eccentricities (due in some cases to past orbital resonances), or the differentiation or freezing of their interiors.
 Enceladus and Triton both have active features resembling geysers, although in the case of Triton solar heating appears to provide the energy.
 Titan and Triton have significant atmospheres; Titan also has hydrocarbon lakes.
-Also Io and Callisto have atmospheres, even if they are extremely thin.
-Four of the largest natural satellites, Europa, Ganymede, Callisto, and Titan, are thought to have subsurface oceans of liquid water, while smaller Enceladus may have localized subsurface liquid water.
+All four of the Galilean moons have atmospheres, though they are extremely thin.
+Four of the largest natural satellites, Europa, Ganymede, Callisto, and Titan, are thought to have subsurface oceans of liquid water, while smaller Enceladus also supports a global subsurface ocean of liquid water.